lauravuo/lunch-menus/README.md

 1. **Scheduled Execution**: GitHub Actions runs the scraper daily at 7:30 AM UTC (10:30 AM Finnish time)
 2. **Menu Scraping**: Each restaurant's website is scraped for current lunch menus
-3. **Data Processing**: Menu data is cleaned and formatted
+3. **Data Processing**: Menu data is cleaned and formatted for the current day (or Monday if weekend)
-4. **Telegram Posting**: Formatted menus are posted to the configured Telegram channel
+4. **Telegram Posting**: Current day's formatted menu is posted to the configured Telegram channel
 5. **Error Handling**: Failed scrapes are logged and reported

 ## CI/CD